-- 6. Implement a complete network of comfortable sidewalks and sidepaths, connected by safe, protected crossings. - Upgrade the following intersections with highvisibility continental crosswalk markings for all pedestrian approaches: - i.
-West Diamond Avenue and Perry Parkway - ii.
-West Diamond Avenue and King James Way - iii.
-West Diamond Avenue and Muddy Branch Road - iv.
+- 6. Implement a complete network of comfortable sidewalks and sidepaths, connected by safe, protected crossings. - Upgrade the following intersections with high-visibility continental or ladder crosswalk markings for all pedestrian approaches: - vii.
+West Diamond Avenue and Perry Parkway - viii.
+West Diamond Avenue and King James Way - ix.
+West Diamond Avenue and Muddy Branch Road - x.
 Muddy Branch Road and King James Way - Provide protected pedestrian crossings that are consistent with the CSDG maximum spacing for protected crossings, including at existing and new intersections and at mid-block locations where needed.
-Ensure ADA accessibility on all public pathways, including sidewalks, trails, and street crossings, in accordance with current best practices.

-- Achieve PLOC 2 or better along and across Muddy Branch Road and West Diamond Avenue, as well as on all future roadways. - 7.
-Install new micromobility corrals in underutilized parking facilities, within available rights-of-way, and near civic gathering spaces. - Screen or wrap parking garages.
+Ensure ADA accessibility on all public pathways, including sidewalks, trails, and street crossings, in accordance with current best practices. - Achieve PLOC 2 or better along and across Muddy Branch Road and West Diamond Avenue, as well as on all future roadways. - 7.
+Install new micromobility corrals in underutilized parking facilities, within available rights-of-way, and near civic gathering spaces. - 8.
+Screen or wrap parking garages.
 Consider placing garages along I-270 and/or the noise wall to create an additional buffer.
 Appropriately design and screen to maximize aesthetics and minimize light spillover.